GigaPan photography - a whole lotta fun!

 In this regard my older Ricoh GX200 compact is much easier to use.
 In fact, the GX200 can even shoot bracketed images with a time delay start, a highly convenient characteristic that allows the rig to 'settle' after the shutter button has been pressed; its something most DSLR's can't do (though you could work around it using a remote, coupled to the Epic button pusher, but it would be a bit of a hassle).
 Many of my smaller panoramas were shot with the versatile little GX200 (which handily also accepts two AAA batteries, and can even shoot bracketed RAW with its integral programmable interval timer, great for HDR time lapse videos).
 In fact, for panoramas shot in three rows or less, I mainly use the little Ricoh, often just with the tripod without the gigapan robotic head, or even hand-held.
 For such a small camera, its resolution is quite surprising.

 And, as Mike Franz, Gigapans' Director of Products and Training pointed out in a recent webinar, although compact cameras usually have lower resolutions, they have a depth-of-field advantage over DSLRs at the same aperture setting, a side-effect of their different sensor-size to focal length ratio.
-Usually, you want everything to be in focus in a panorama, and this can sometimes be challenging in scenes where the foreground or side walls close in.
+Usually, in panoramas, you DON'T want bokeh, you want everything to be in focus in a panorama, and this can sometimes be challenging in scenes where the foreground or side walls close in.
 Another, more complicated solution is using focus-stacking techniques, which can be facilitated by the gigapan mechanism, which can be programmed for both multiple exposures, and/or repeating a complete panoramic shooting sequence.
 However, you need to remember, while point and shoots give deeper depth of field for the same f-ratio, at the same physical aperture size, a DSLR and point and shoot have the same depth of field, and the DSLR will have greater image quality - as explained here.

 If I see a lamp post or pole, and have a camera in my pocket, I often use the pole as a kind of surrogate tripod: holding the camera vertically with its base firmly against the pole, shooting an image then moving the camera, say, 30 degrees further around the pole, you can often obtain quite good results; that's how I shot this one.
 Likewise, if I am in an interesting restaurant or cafe, and there is glass or bottle handy, you can use it instead of a tripod; if you are careful to pivot the camera around the lens 'pupil' point, you can minimise parallax error of foreground objects and get surprisingly good results: this panorama was made this way.